Ayanda-D/rabbitmq-connection-mower/README.md

 ```bash
 rabbitmq-plugins enable rabbitmq_connection_mower
 ```
-If configured `scheduled` operation, the plugin will periodically, after every `mowing_interval`, search for reported idle channels within the broker and terminate the parent connections of those exceeding the preconfigured `channel_max_idle_t`.
-The plugin may also also be manually executed, to forcefully initiate mowing of idle connections from the broker.
+If configured for `scheduled` operation, the plugin will periodically, after every `mowing_interval`, search for reported idle channels within the broker and terminate the parent connections of those exceeding the preconfigured `channel_max_idle_t`.
+The plugin may also be manually executed, to forcefully initiate mowing of idle connections from the broker.

 ## Limitations ##